UBC-MDS/programming-in-python-for-data-science/chapters/en/module3.md

 Tasks:

 - Convert the untidy data into tidy data using `.pivot()`.
+- Don't forget to reset your index.
 - Name the new dataframe `tidied_lego`.
+- Save the mean number of parts (`num_parts`) of the Lego sets in an object named `set_parts_mean`.
+(We've added a verb named `.round()` to round to the nearest whole number)

 <codeblock id="03_07">
 - Are you pivoting the correct column named `lego_info` with `values='value'`?
-- Are you resetting your index before you pivot?
+- Are you resetting your index after you pivot?

 </codeblock>